Australia crypto taxes

 Your capital gain is simply the difference between the AUD value of the cryptocurrency at the time you disposed of it minus the AUD value of the cryptocurrency at the time it was acquired.

-It’s important to remember that relevant exchange fees and blockchain network fees can be added to your cost basis or subtracted from your gross proceeds.
+It’s important to remember that relevant exchange fees and blockchain network fees can be added to your cost base or subtracted from your gross proceeds.
 This can reduce your capital gains tax in a disposal event.

 Income tax